 My Doctor tried to explain her diagnosis and why I suffered with mood swings.
-I went right in to denial.
-But I had sense enough to realize that I needed some help and began taking my presription for Paxil.
+I went right into denial.
+But I had sense enough to realize that I needed some help and began taking a prescription for the drug, Paxil.

 What is Paxil?

-For me, paxil is the greatest thing since sliced bread.
+For me, a drug called Paxil is the greatest thing since sliced bread.
 It's in a class of drugs referred to as SSRIs (selective serotonin reuptake inhibitors).
-All that means is it acts on the serotonin levels in the brain.
+All that means is, it acts on the serotonin levels in the brain.
 So my serotonin levels are unbalanced and the medication helps in the release of more serotonine.
 It's a little complicated but makes perfect sense to me.
 And the main thing is...it works.

 I no longer hide the "shame" I have lived with for having this disturbance.
-I can thank a fellow hubber for that.
+I can thank a fellow writer for that.
 She wrote a well-written poem about bi-polar disorder.

 The thing is, when you're going through these mood swings, you don't recognize that anything is wrong.
 And the last thing that enters your mind, is that you may need some help.